Massideation/FreeFi-Calculators/README.md

-# crypto-calculators
+# freefi-calculators
-Calculate the crypto oppurtunity
+Calculate the crypto opportunity of the past and future